On-Page Above the Fold content SEO

 Above the Fold -- type of content and user intent

 The type of content affects what needs to appear in the above-the-fold content.
+The page intent needs to match the search intent and clairity needs to be maintained by not overcrowding the above-the-fold content.

 A Video Watch Page